telerik/blazor-docs/components/progressbar/label.md

 # Label for the ProgressBar

 The label for the ProgressBar is a text representation of the completion of the task.
-By default the value of completion is shown as percent `%` since the default value for the `Max` parameter is 100.
-If you are using different value for the `Max` parameter, you might need to override the default label - percent value in this scenario will not be accurate.
+By default, the value shows as percent `%` since the default `Max` value is `100`.
+If you are using a different `Max` value, then override the default label, otherwise the percent value will appear inaccurate.

 This article explains how to customize the ProgressBar label position and content.